Biomass boilers: an introduction

 Smaller biomass stoves can be used just for room heating, with a back boiler to heat the water, or to produce hot water and heating for the whole house.

-Unlike most renewable energy technologies where there is an upfront investment, then the element that provides the power (ie wind or sun) is free, there is an ongoing fuel cost with biomass heating.
+In common with most renewable energy technologies an upfront investment is required yet, unlike those technologies where the element (ie wind or sun) that provides the power is free, there is also an ongoing fuel cost with biomass heating.
+A comparison of heat pumps and biomass boilers can be found here.

 Is a biomass boiler suitable for my home?

 Ideally the fuel storage area will be under cover, as it is important to keep fuel dry.
-A higher moisture content in the fuel will reduce the efficiency with which it burns.
-If wood pellets get wet they turn to unusable mush.
+High moisture content in the fuel will reduce the efficiency with which it burns and if wood pellets get wet they turn to unusable mush.

-It also needs to be accessible for a delivery lorry.
-Wood pellets can be delivered loose and blown into a hopper, or in bags on a pallet.
+Your property also needs to be accessible for a delivery lorry.
+Wood pellets can be delivered loose and blown into a hopper or in bags on a pallet.

-The boiler will need a flue in which the vent material is designed for wood fuel (existing chimneys can be lined).
-The installation must comply with all relevant building regulations.
+The boiler will need a flue designed for wood fuel (existing chimneys can be lined).
+The installation must comply with all relevant building regulations, particularly if you live in smokeless zone.
 If you live in a listed building or a conservation area you will need to check with your local planning authority before fitting a new flue.

 Itâ€™s important to check that the boiler will work with your existing plumbing, or whether it needs to be altered.
 Also find out how easy it will be to get the boiler serviced regularly and whether there are local plumbers or engineers who know how to work with it.

 Also, find out if there is at least one, or preferably a choice of, local fuel suppliers, as the cost of fuel varies according to the distance the supplier has to travel.
 Not all suppliers offer all types of fuel.
 The lowest maintenance way is in a tanker to a hopper.
-A pallet full of bags will involve more work feeding the boiler.
-The National Energy Foundation has an up to date list of wood pellet suppliers.
-You can search for a local wood fuel supplier at Big Barn.
+A pallet full of bags will involve more work feeding the boiler as lifting and emptying the bags is a physical job.
+The National Energy Foundation has more information on buying and using wood fuel and an up to date list of local wood fuel equipment and fuel suppliers at Log Pile.

 Wood pellet boilers will need an annual service.